- Students may start the senior project as soon as the junior year is complete.

 - You must consult with someone who is an expert in some aspect of your project.

 - Final presentations must be 10 - 30 minutes long.
 The 10 minute minimum must be done without ANY aid from the scoring panel, except to inform students that they have not met the time requirement.
-Additionally, each person in a group presentation must speak for at least 5 minutes.

 - Projects completed in groups may include no more than three seniors.